Rolling trees with toilet paper after wins — that’s what Auburn does.

 Enthusiasm for athletic victories at Wake Forest University can be measured by the toilet paper in the trees.
 Wake Forest students, alumni and other fans celebrate game wins by “rolling the quad,” covering the center of campus with streamers of white tissue.

-He wasn’t apologizing for bursting my bubble; he was jokingly attempting to empathize.
-For Coffey, the tradition is an “issue,” and a hassle.
+For Coffey, Wake Forest’s tradition is an “issue,” and a hassle.

 Coffey said his cleanup crews range from 3 to 18 people, depending “on how heavy the toilet paper is.”